mjfreelancing/AllOverIt/DocFx/docs/AllOverIt/Aspects/overview.md

 There are two approaches to intercepting method calls:
 - Intercept all methods by implementing an interceptor that inherits `InterceptorBase<TService>`.
-- Filter the methods to be intercepted by implementing one or more method intercept handlers that inherit `MethodInterceptor<TService>`.
+- Filter the methods to be intercepted by implementing one or more method-level intercept handlers that inherit `MethodInterceptor<TService>`.

-## Class Interceptors
+## Class-Level Interceptors
 For scenarios that require appying the same logic to all methods on a class, create an interceptor that inherits from `InterceptorBase<TService>`, such as:

 ```csharp